strauchlab/two-state-stabilization/README.md

 ---------------------
 To avoid unexpected results, the input pdbs must be cleaned before starting the analysis.
 For this, use the script $Rosetta/tools/protein_tools/scripts/clean_pdb.py

+> [!TIP]
+> Additional information  is available within each script located in the codes folder.

 ### 1. Structural relaxation of both pre- and postfusion structures guided by density data:

 Script used for RSV F and hMPV F: